RicardoR002/EyeColorChanger/README.md

 # Eye Color Changer

-A Streamlit application that allows users to change eye colors in images using convolutional image filtering and edge detection techniques.
+A Streamlit application that allows users to change eye colors in images using image processing techniques.

 ## Features